Setadokalo/Extended-Shader-Plugin/README.md

 ## One more thing

 This project is more of a proof of concept.
 While it _could_ be used in production, only light testing has been done in exported projects, and I can't guarantee it will be very stable.
 I'm using it for my projects, so I'll probably be idly maintaining it until Godot gets shader preprocessing built-in.
 I also will take pull requests.

+## External Assets

+This project makes use of a modified copy of the shaders provided by curly-brace's [Noise Shaders repository](https://github.com/curly-brace/Godot-3.0-Noise-Shaders/).

+This project also uses the [Hack font](https://github.com/source-foundry/Hack/), and an icon from [the Godot Engine](https://github.com/godotengine/godot).